Notice

 Overview

 When a user requests an import report, Trace-X checks if the user has an adequate role ('ROLE_ADMIN', 'ROLE_SUPERVISOR').
-If yes, then the endpoint returns an import report to the given importJobId.
+If yes, the endpoint returns the import report of the given importJobId.

 If the importJobId is not known to Trace-X, an HTTP 404 error is returned.